cecs545/cella150/README.md

 External Requirements - A web browser

-Setup and Installation - Unzip file and open js-1.html in browser
+Setup and Installation - Clone the repo and open js-1.html in browser

 Features - Rule 150 Automaton.